danningwang/hello-world/README.md

 # hello-world
-this repository is to store mas_coure.
+this repository is created to store mas_coure.